Diamond DA20 Katana: Origins

 In 1981, a new company, Hoffmann Flugzeugbau, was formed in Austria with the aim of becoming a major aircraft manufacturer for general aviation purposes.
 During the late 1980s, management at the firm continued to rapidly expand its range of products; it also underwent several changes in name and ownership, eventually becoming Diamond Aircraft.
 It was decided to develop a new two-seat aircraft, later designated as the DV20 Katana, using the earlier and successful Diamond HK36 Dimona as a basis.

 The DV20, while owing much of its design and sharing many features of the Dimona, had several major differences as well.
 In particular, it had a reduced wingspan, was equipped with flaps, and made use of a tricycle landing gear arrangement.
 The Katana has also been developed with a philosophy of offering aircraft that weren't equivalent in terms of performance to any major existing product from competing manufacturers, consciously avoiding instances of direct head-to-head competition.
 In 1991, the Katana conducted its maiden flight; during May 1993, the type received certification.
 In 1993, the Katana was first displayed to the general public at the Paris Air Show.

-Originally placed into production in Austria, during the early 1990s, a purpose-build factory was established by Diamond in London, Ontario, Canada to produce the DV20, which was subsequently designated as the DA20.
+Originally placed into production in Austria, during the early 1990s, a purpose-built factory was established by Diamond in London, Ontario, Canada to produce the DV20, which was subsequently designated as the DA20.
 The DA20 featured around 40 individual improvements, having been effectively revamped to take on the competitive general aircraft market in the region.
 According to aerospace publication Flight International, the decision to transfer production to Canada was to meet demand for such an aircraft within the sizable North American market; in addition, the firm already considered itself secure in its dominance in the European general aircraft market.
 In 1994, the first Canadian-produced DA20, a Rotax 912-powered A1 aircraft, was completed; it was the first Diamond aircraft available for sale in North America.
 Between 1994 and 1999, in excess of C$100 million was invested in the Canadian plant.